What qualifications do I need to apply for teacher training in the UK?

 Do I need to visit schools before I apply?

 The amount of experience you will have gained in schools will vary depending on your circumstances.
 Fundamentally, the more experience you have working/volunteering in schools the better.
 However, we know that this isn’t always possible, especially if you are considering a career change into teaching.
 Existing work commitments may make extended experience in schools difficult.
 Different providers have different requirements in this regard.

 I have qualifications from overseas– how do I find out if they are equivalent to UK qualifications?

 You do not have to do a full teacher training course in the UK.You will need to complete an Overseas Teacher Training Programme (OTTP).
-Woodrush TSA does not offer this qualification.
+Woodrush TC does not offer this qualification.

 What’s the difference between QTS and a PGCE?

 QTS (Qualified Teacher Status) means that you have met the statutory requirements (The Teachers’ Standards 2012) for teaching in the UK.You need QTS to be able to teach in maintained schools in the UK.

 A PGCE (Post Graduate Certificate of Education) is an additional academic qualification which includes QTS.
 Some PGCE courses offer credits towards a Masters qualification.

 Which is the best route into teaching?